aubreyrjones/lemon-py/README.md

 Most of the moving parts are in `ParserImpl.cpp`, which implements the lexer, parse tree, and Python module interface.
-A small amount of code is generated to configure the lexer (the `_init_lexer()` function), but this is merely appended to the verbatim `ParseImpl.cpp` file.
+A small amount of code (`void _init_lexer(){...}`) is generated to configure the lexer from the input file, but this is merely appended to the verbatim `ParseImpl.cpp` file.

-A number of weird decisions in the C++ widgetry are the result of adapting to the Lemon grammar action environment.
-Critically, Lemon puts the token type and the type of every production rule into a single giant `union`, by value.
-This means they must be trivial types, which eliminates the direct use of smart pointers or containers to manage memory.
-Instead, the lemon-py `Parser` object internally allocates nodes into `unique_ptr`s and returns a raw pointer to the same object for use within the Lemon grammar actions.
-Tokens are treated similarly, with an integer terminal-code value member, but pointer and index into a table instead of an internal `std::string`.
+A number of seemingly-weird decisions in the C++ widgetry are the result of adapting to the Lemon grammar action environment.
+Critically, Lemon puts the token type and the type of every production rule into a single giant C `union`.
+This means they must be trivial types, which eliminates the direct use of smart pointers or containers to manage memory within grammar actions.
+Instead, the lemon-py `_parser_impl::Parser` object internally allocates nodes into `unique_ptr`s and returns a raw pointer to the same object for use within the Lemon grammar actions.
+Value tokens are treated similarly, with an integer terminal-code value member, but pointer and index into a table instead of an internal `std::string`.
 When the `Parser` is destructed, all of the node and string memory is reclaimed and all `_parser_impl::ParseNode` and `Token` objects created by that `Parser` become invalid.

-Before returning the parse tree to the Python interface, and before it is destroyed (of course), the entire pointer-based internal parse tree is copied into a simplified, value-typed representation (`parser::ParseNode`).
+Before returning the parse tree to the Python interface, and before it is destroyed (of course), the entire pointer-based internal parse tree is dereferenced and copied into a simplified, value-typed representation (`parser::ParseNode`).
 The intermediate, indirect tree is deallocated and the returned tree is free of any complicated ownership semantics.

 The python aspect of lemon-py reads the grammar file, builds the lexer configuration, wraps the impl code into an `%include{}` block, and